 Complaints Process and Data Analytics

 This initiative focuses on evolving the managed care member complaints process to streamline intake and tracking, more effectively leverage complaints data to identify risks and ultimately improve quality of services.
-This will be accomplished by:

 - Deployed the initial phases of the new complaints process through new internal processes.